Kjelll/Portfolio/AoE/AoE_doc.md

 #### Unique Tech Inspirations:

-- Devotion of Verona could be a unique tech, Istrian and Dalmation cities swearing allegiance to Venice happened again in 1000   https://en.wikipedia.org/wiki/Devotion_of_Verona_to_Venice
+- [Devotion of Verona](https://en.wikipedia.org/wiki/Devotion_of_Verona_to_Venice) should grant some buff regarding settlements/town centers.
+Istrian and Dalmation cities also swore allegiance to Venice again in 1000

-- Marriage of the Sea (for some maritime bonus, if possible something relating to "the sea may be calm and quiet") https://en.wikipedia.org/wiki/Marriage_of_the_Sea_ceremony
+- [Marriage of the Sea](https://en.wikipedia.org/wiki/Marriage_of_the_Sea_ceremony) for some maritime bonus, if possible something relating to "the sea may be calm and quiet"

 #### Military: